awsdocs/amazon-ecs-developer-guide/doc_source/troubleshoot-task-iam-roles.md

    1. In the left navigation pane, choose **Logs**\.

-   1. Choose the `ecs-tasks` log group\.
+   1. Select the `ecs-tasks` log group\.

-   1. Choose the most recent log stream\.
+   1. Select the most recent log stream\.

    1. Scroll down to view the last lines of the log stream\.
 You should see the output of the aws ecs list\-tasks command\.